Northwest College

-Northwest College is a public community college in Powell, Wyoming.
+Northwest College is a public community college off Wyoming Highway 295 in Powell, Wyoming, United States.

 History

 Northwest College opened in 1946, as the "University of Wyoming Northwest Center," with the support of the University of Wyoming and the local school district.
 University support ended in 1950, and the current name was adopted in 1989.

+Academics

+The college offers associate degrees, two bachelor's degree programs, and certificates.